National University of Uzbekistan: History

+On March 16, 1918, a decree of the Turkestan's Council of People's Commissars tasked the People's Commissariat for Education with organizing a university in Tashkent.
+The Turkestan's Council of People's Commissars allocated 2 million rubles for the university and provided the premises.
+The university was officially founded on April 21, 1918, as the Turkestan People's University, with physics-mathematics, agricultural, technical, socio-economic, and historical-philological faculties, making it the oldest institution of higher learning in Central Asia.

-The government of the Soviet Union, headed by Lenin, founded Turkestan People's University in 1918 with 1,200 students.
-It was renamed to Turkestan State University in 1920, then renamed to First Central Asian State University in 1923 and renamed again to Tashkent State University, named after Lenin in 1961 and finally named National University of Uzbekistan after Uzbekistan's independence.
+The university was renamed to Turkestan State University in 1920, then renamed to First Central Asian State University in 1923 and renamed again to Tashkent State University, named after Lenin in 1961 and finally named National University of Uzbekistan after Uzbekistan's independence.

 In 1961–1969, NUUz won the first place among institutions in Central Asia in the contemporary system of education and became one of the most prestigious higher institutions of the Soviet Union.
 Many Central Asian national universities were established on the basis of the NUUz, including Abai Kazakh National Pedagogical University (1925), High Pedagogy Institute of Tajikistan (1932) and the Institute of Agriculture of Tajikistan (1931).

 During World War II, many academics relocated from cities in the western USSR to Central Asia, Tashkent and Alma-Ata, which were favored for their European-style infrastructure and the presence of a significant number of Russian speakers.

 In the spring of 2008, the President of the Republic of Uzbekistan, Islam Karimov, signed the resolution of the 90th anniversary from the date of foundation of the university in September 1918.

 In September 2018, two joint faculties with Kazan Federal University and Holonsky Israeli Technical Institute began to function.